 Games and Toys

-Keep in mind that although reading a questionable romance novel in the sand may sound like heaven to you, it’s highly unlikely your kids will be so easily amused.
-Make sure you bring along plenty of fun beach toys, like quality bodyboards or this 18-piece beach toy bag for younger kids.
+Remember that although reading a questionable romance novel in the sand may sound like heaven to you, it’s highly unlikely your kids will be so easily amused.
+Bring plenty of fun beach toys, like quality bodyboards or this 18-piece beach toy bag for younger kids.

-Make sure you pack your favorite pair of polarized sunglasses so you don’t spend all day squinting away in the sun.
-Brands like Maui Jim have plenty of great high-end options, but if keeping up with your shades isn’t your strong point, you might want to opt for a more affordable brand like Knockaround.
+Pack your favorite pair of polarized sunglasses so you don’t spend all day squinting away in the sun.
+Brands like Maui Jim have many great high-end options, but if keeping up with your shades isn’t your strong point, you might opt for a more affordable brand like Knockaround.

 If you’re planning to venture beyond the water’s edge, you might even consider these Pepper’s Sea Dweller Polarized Sunglasses.
 Not only do they have polarized lenses that are perfect for watersports, but they also feature unsinkable floating frames.